elastic/elastic-agent-autodiscover/README.md

 ## Development

-When one wants to edit and test the library as part of the Beats or Elastic Agent projects, the local version of the dependency can referenced with the following:
+When one wants to edit and test the library as part of the Beats or Elastic Agent projects, the local version of the dependency can be referenced with the following:

 `go.mod`:
 ```golang